kateohdowd-dev/ma-journal/content/posts/week-01/index.md

 - Experiment with analogue techniques — collage, photocopy, print, and texture — as tools of creative rebellion and self-expression.

-- Develop a cohesive visual identity for a fictional campaign/movement (“Human After All”) that advocates for reconnection, authenticity, and imperfection.
+- Develop a cohesive visual identity for a fictional campaign/movement (“Detox”) that advocates for reconnection, authenticity, and imperfection.

 - Integrate digital and analogue media through a web-based or digital exhibition format, using interactivity and storytelling to immerse the viewer.

 - Reflect critically on the relationship between imperfection, emotion, and authenticity through the design process and outcomes.

+- Reflect critically on the nature of the self-initiated project, considering it's potential to serve as both a personal outlet and a way to connect with others and spark real world change.

 **Deliverables**

-- Visual Identity: Logo, colour palette, and typographic system for the Human After All campaign.

-- Campaign Materials: Poster series, zine, or print ephemera showcasing key messages and visuals.

 - Analogue Experiments: Scanned and digitised textures, collages, and compositions that express human imperfection.

+- Short campaign video or motion piece exploring the project’s message in a unique visual medium

+- Campaign Materials: A series of posters or social graphics that subvert beauty filters and AI “perfect” aesthetics

+- A digital zine that combines personal reflection, analogue experiments, and found social media imagery

+- Visual identity: (Logo, colour palette, and typographic system) for the 'Detox' campaign. a movement advocating digital detox and creative and personal authenticity

 - Digital Exhibition or Microsite: A small, immersive web experience that merges digital and analogue worlds, presenting the campaign’s narrative.

-- Short campaign video or motion piece exploring the project’s message in a unique visual medium
+**Audience:**

+Young women/creatives navigating self-image pressures online.

+**Wider context:**

+Links to current conversations about authenticity, “de-influencing,” anti-filter movements, and AI-driven beauty standards, while traditional mediums push back against the current insurgence of slick, digitally focused, AI generated art and design.

+**Potential development challenge:**

+How can design look deliberately imperfect yet still communicate clearly and powerfully?

+**Key themes:**

+- Being 'unapologetically real.'
+- Digital burnout, mental health.
+- Overstimulation and the need for rest from constant digital exposure
+- Body image and self-perception
+- The distortion of self and beauty through filters, AI, and curation
+- Authentic creativity vs AI
+- The loss of creative individuality in the algorithmic age, and analogue as resistance

+**Tone:**

+Reflective, rebellious, honest, and slightly melancholic.
+A call to slow down and feel again.

+**Aesthetic**

+Raw, Reflective, Honest, Poetic, Handcrafted yet digitally integrated — a visual contrast between digital and analogue.
+**Purpose:**

+To highlight how AI and digital systems distort our sense of self, beauty, and creativity — and to celebrate imperfection and analogue craft as a way back to authenticity.

 **Research Questions**